replicatedhq/replicated-docs/docs/reference/replicated-cli-cluster-create.md

 # cluster create (Beta)

-Create clusters for compatibility testing.
+Provision ephemeral clusters with the Replicated compatibility matrix.
 For more information, see [About the Compatibility Matrix](/vendor/testing-about).

 ## Usage
 ```bash